mmuneebsheikh-1/hackathon_2_temp1/README.md

    # E-commerce Website.

-Crated using figma & Locofy.ai.
+Crated using figma & Locofy.ai For GIAIC Hackathon.